-Depending on the age of the adoptive parents, that could also add to the adoption wait time.
-Birth mothers tend to lean towards younger prospective parents wishing to adopt whom have an active lifestyle.
+Depending on the age of the adoptive parents, could also add to the adoption wait time.
+Birth mothers tend to lean towards younger prospective parents wishing to adopt who have an active lifestyle.

 The birth parents are faced with very difficult decisions when they are first contemplating giving their baby up for adoption.

-A birth mother carriers her child for nine months, surely becoming attached to the little baby growing inside of her.
+A birth mother carries her child for nine months, surely becoming attached to the baby growing inside of her.

 Loving a child so much that a birth mother is willing to give the baby to someone else is one of the most selfless acts a mother can ever do for her child.